komoro13/Ravaisi_PDA/README.md

-# Restaurant PDA System - Android App
+#Restaurant PDA System - Android App

+##Overview

-This Android app is part of a restaurant's PDA (Personal Digital Assistant) system, developed in Java using Android Studio.
-The app allows restaurant staff to manage products, categories, and items, and send orders to the desktop application running in the kitchen.
-This ensures seamless communication between the waitstaff and the kitchen, improving order management and efficiency.
+This Android app is a core component of a restaurant PDA (Personal Digital Assistant) system, designed to streamline restaurant operations.
+The app is developed in Java using Android Studio and is used by restaurant staff to manage and send orders to the kitchen.

-## Features

-### Product Management:
+The app integrates with a desktop application (written in C# .NET) that runs in the kitchen to display and print orders.
+Orders and menu data are stored in a SQL database hosted on a XAMPP server, ensuring a centralized management system.

+##Features

-Add, update, and delete products, categories, and items in the system.
+**Menu Management:** Add new products, categories, and items to the restaurant's menu, including pricing and optional toppings.
-Set product prices and customize items with possible toppings or variations.
-### Order Management:
-Take customer orders and send them directly to the kitchen desktop app.
+**Order Management:** Send customer orders to the kitchen desktop application.
-Modify existing orders in real-time.
-### Kitchen Communication:
-Orders are instantly sent to the kitchen desktop app, ensuring the kitchen is up-to-date with new and modified orders.
-### Simple Configuration:
-Configure the kitchen laptop's IP address to establish communication.
+**Configuration:** Configure the kitchen's desktop IP address for communication.
-Add products, prices, and toppings directly from the app interface.

-## Installation

-**Clone the repository:**

-git clone <repository-url>

-**Open in Android Studio:**

-**Launch Android Studio.**
-Select Open an existing project and navigate to the cloned repository folder.
-Sync the Gradle files when prompted.

-**Build the Project:**

-Connect your Android device via USB or set up an Android emulator.
-Click Run in Android Studio to build and install the app on your device.
+**SQL Database Integration:** Orders and menu data are sent and retrieved from a SQL database hosted on a XAMPP server.
+**Real-Time Communication:** Ensures that orders are sent in real time to the kitchen for preparation.

 ## Requirements

-**Android Version:** Android 6.0 (API level 23) or higher.
-**Network Access:** Ensure the Android device and the kitchen desktop are on the same local network.

-## Key Features and Modules

-**1. Product Management**
-**Categories:** Add, update, or remove categories (e.g., Drinks, Appetizers, Main Courses).
-**Products:** Manage products under each category with their respective prices and descriptions.
-**Toppings/Variations:** Add possible toppings or variations (e.g., extra cheese, different sauces) to individual products.

-**2. Order Management**
-**Order Taking:** Staff can take customer orders, select products, add any required toppings, and send the order to the kitchen.
-**Modify Orders:** Orders can be modified in real-time, and the kitchen will be notified of the changes immediately.

-**3. Kitchen Communication**

-Orders placed through the app are sent directly to the desktop app in the kitchen via the configured IP address.
-The kitchen receives a clear and organized breakdown of each order, including any modifications or special requests.

-## Configuration

-**1. Set the Kitchen Desktop IP Address**
-Go to the Settings>Network Settings section of the app.
-Enter the IP address of the kitchen desktop where the PDA system's kitchen app is running.
-**Example:** 192.168.1.10

-**2. Add Products to the Menu**
-Open the Product Management section.
-Create a new Category (e.g., Beverages, Starters).
-Add Products under each category with their name, price, and possible toppings if needed.
-**Example:**
-Category: Wraps
-Product: Pita
-Price: $3.50
-Toppings: potatoes, tzatziki, tomato, onions

-## Usage

-### Add New Products:

-Go to the Settings > Products and Categories section.
-Add new products or categories as needed.
-Update prices, descriptions, and possible toppings for each product.

-### Take Orders:

-Select a table, choose the products from the menu, and send the order directly to the kitchen.
-The app will notify the kitchen desktop app in real-time.

-## Troubleshooting

-**App Not Communicating with Kitchen:**
-Ensure that both the Android device and the kitchen desktop are connected to the same network.
-Verify that the correct IP address of the kitchen desktop has been entered in the app's settings.
-**Products Not Updating:**
-Check the network connection to ensure the app can sync with the PDA system's backend.
-Make sure that the product details are correctly filled in, including price and categories.
+**Android Device:** Running Android 5.0 (Lollipop) or higher.
+**Development Environment:** Android Studio.
+**Database:** XAMPP server hosting the SQL database.
+**Network:** Ensure that both the Android device and the kitchen laptop are connected to the same network for proper communication.

+## Installation and Setup

+### Set up XAMPP Server

+1. Install XAMPP on the designated server (typically the kitchen laptop).
+2. Create a MySQL database that will store the menu and orders.
+3. Import the required database structure from the provided .sql file.
+4. Configure the Kitchen Desktop IP:

+### Add Menu Items:

+1. Open the Menu Management section.
+2. Add categories, products, prices, and optional toppings.

+The data is automatically saved to the SQL database on the XAMPP server.

+### Sending Orders:

+Select items from the menu and send the order.
+The order is stored in the SQL database and displayed on the kitchen desktop app.

+### SQL Database Integration

+The app uses the SQL database hosted on the XAMPP server to store and manage menu items and orders.
+The database ensures synchronization between the Android app and the desktop application.

+### Configuration

+Set the kitchen desktop's IP address within the app.
+Ensure proper network connectivity to facilitate communication between the Android app and the SQL database via XAMPP.
+This README provides detailed instructions on how to set up and use the Android app for the restaurant PDA system.